papampi/braiins-os/README.md

 ### Packages

-It is used standard LEDE menuconfig for firmware image configuration.
-When some changes are detected then configuration difference is saved to the file specified in *YAML* configuration file under *build.config* attribute.
+The standard LEDE menuconfig is used for firmware image configuration.
+When some changes are detected, the difference in configuration is saved to the file specified in *YAML* configuration file under *build.config* attribute.

 ```bash
 # configure image packages
 $ ./bb.py config
 ```

-It is build several images at one (NAND, NAND Recovery, SD, ...) and it must be specified to which image is a package installed.
-It is done by two ways.
-When a package is installed to all images without exception then only LEDE menuconfig is used where the package must be selected by asterisk symbol `<*>`.
-When a package is installed only to specific images then the package must be selected as a module `<M>` and add to an external package list specified in a *build.packages* attribute.
+Multiple firmware images are being built at once (NAND, NAND Recovery, SD, ...).
+We must be specify which image will contain a particular package.
+It is done in two ways:

+- When a package is installed to all images without exception then only LEDE menuconfig is used where the package must be selected by asterisk symbol `<*>`
+- When a package is installed only to specific images then the package must be selected as a module `<M>` and added to an external package list specified in a *build.packages* attribute.

-The package file is just another YAML structured format where are stored lists with inheritance support.
-The lists with *image_* prefix are used for description of installed packages on specified image:
+The package file is just another YAML structured format that stores lists with inheritance support.
+The lists with *image_* prefix are used for description of installed packages in specified image:

 * *image_sd* - SD image with extroot support (second partition in the ext4 format is used as an overlay)
 * *image_nand* - standard NAND image
-* *image_recovery* - special NAND recovery image (it support also factory reset)
+* *image_recovery* - special NAND recovery image (it also supports factory reset)
 * *image_upgrade* - NAND image for generic stage1 upgrade process from different firmwares

 The structured list has the following format: